-- Criteria 2.1 a) Written Responsible Sourcing Policy and Principles - Criteria 2.4 a) ILO Declaration on Fundamental Principles and Rights at Work - Criteria 3.2 a) Summary of Requirements for an Environmental Management System - Criteria 3.3 b) Summary of Requirements for an Health and Safety Management System - Criteria 4.3 a) Waste Policy Template - Criteria 4.4 a) Steps towards Product Design for Reuse and/or Recycling - Criteria 4.5 Reporting on recycled content for Recovinyl - Criteria 5.1 Matrix Status PVC Resin Suppliers - Criteria 5.1 a) Equivalent Schemes to the ECVM Charters - Criteria 6.1) VinylPlus definition of Key Additives - Criteria 8.2 a) Local Community Complaint Report Template
+- Criteria 2.1 a) Written Responsible Sourcing Policy and Principles - Criteria 2.4 a) ILO Declaration on Fundamental Principles and Rights at Work - Criteria 3.2 a) Summary of Requirements for an Environmental Management System - Criteria 3.3 b) Summary of Requirements for an Health and Safety Management System - Criteria 4.3 a) Waste Policy Template - Criteria 4.4 a) Steps towards Product Design for Reuse and/or Recycling - Criteria 4.5 Reporting on recycled content for Recovinyl - Criteria 5.1 Matrix Status PVC Resin Suppliers - Criteria 5.1 a) Equivalent Schemes to the ECVM Charters - Criteria 6.1) VinylPlus definition of Key Additives - Criteria 8.2 a) Local Community Complaint Report Template a.

-- 1. VinylPlus partnership A commitment to sustainable development - 1.1 Integration of the VinylPlus programme into company life - a.
 In order to demonstrate that the compulsory level is satisfied, a proof of a valid partnership to VinylPlus, issued by the Vinyl Foundation OR a proof of payment of the Scheme Management Fee for the current year will be required.